 One of the races that began in 1922 is still here and celebrates its 100th anniversary in 2022.
-We’re referring to one of the most iconic races in Ghent on the Velodrome under the name “’t Kuipke”.
+We’re referring to one of the most iconic races in Ghent Belgium on the Velodrome under the name “’t Kuipke”.
 With only 166 meters this track is one of the shortest and therefore most spectacular.

 Another example of a popular Sixday event is the one in Rotterdam, The Netherlands.
 First organized in 1936 it also hasn’t been organized in many years.
 From 2005 it is a yearly returning event.
 Each year the track is built again at event location ‘Ahoy’ where in other weekends big artist perform.

-Six days of racing does not sounds all that impressive.
+Six days of racing does not sound all that impressive.
 However the timing is quite different as the riders race between 8pm and 1am.
 In total 12 couples - 26 riders – team up per event and ride all disciplines together with an occasional individual race.
 For example the derny race is always done as individual of a team.
 On each night the races combined make a total of 145 kilometers so over six days they ride about 870 kilometers.
 With 26 riders on the track and top speeds reaching easily 70km per hour this ain’t a simple job.
-A crowded pack on a small track, single speed bikes without brakes are ingredients that ask for super skilled riders.
+A crowded pack on a small track and single speed bikes without brakes are ingredients that ask for super skilled riders.
 It’s therefore also that not all road riders are by definition good riders on the track.

 Although challenging for the riders it’s super attractive for the crowd to watch.
 You do need to pay attention though to follow who’s in the lead or making a move.
 Especially when couples steel a lap!